 Roadrunner was the rock and roll magazine I published in Adelaide in the golden age of Australian post-punk and pub rock (1978-83).

 It took its name from the Jonathan Richman and the Modern Lovers song that was an unlikely UK chart hit in 1977.
 The song includes the lines:

 I say roadrunner once

 —and therefore Roadrunner twice seemed a perfect choice for the name of my blog.

 In May 2017, the University of Wollongong in New South Wales made all 48 issues of Roadrunner available in a digital archive (at http://ro.uow.edu.au/roadrunner/).
-To coincide with this, I published a history of the magazine—the story of how an Adelaide punk fanzine blossomed into a well-loved national music magazine that chronicled the glory days of Australian post-punk and ‘pub rock’ music in the period 1978-83.
+To coincide with this, I wrote a brief history of the magazine—the story of how an Adelaide punk fanzine blossomed into a well-loved national music magazine that chronicled the glory days of Australian post-punk and ‘pub rock’ music in the period 1978-83.
 That history forms the basis of an anthology of articles from the magazine to be published in book form later in 2019.

 The do-it-yourself ethos espoused by the UK punk movement in the mid-1970s was strongly felt in Australia and inspired bands to form, play live and record and release their own records.
 The concurrent expansion of live music venues across the country (mainly pubs) meant more bands could live, work and play.
 Roadrunner was also very much a product of this do-it-yourself ethos.